Michael Medrano: Career

 Medrano released his debut single titled, "Be There" in 2016.
-He has described his early releases as "boring songs that I didn't like, because I thought it was what I was "supposed to do".
+He has described his early releases as "boring songs that I didn't like, because I thought it was what I was 'supposed to do'.
 It was unfulfilling and completely untrue to me as an artist."
 In 2019, he released the single "Fluids", the song marked a shift of Medrano sound and aesthetic, and gained attention on social medias and remains his most popular song on streaming services.
 He describes the song as the music that he really wanted to make.
 After years of releasing material as an independent artist, during the COVID-19 pandemic, Medrano was signed to a major record label, but was dropped shortly after earning his first Top 40 radio single.
-He eventually continued working as an independent artist releasing material under his own label Snafu Records, and promoting his work on social medias such as TikTok and X. In April 7, 2023, Medrano released his first project, LoveSexDrugs, which includes the singles "Personal Heaven", "Naked", "Fluids", "Disco Sleaze" and the collaboration "Do Your Thing, Babe" with Funk Leblanc.
+He eventually continued working as an independent artist releasing material under his own label Snafu Records, and promoting his work on social medias such as TikTok and X. On April 7, 2023, Medrano released his first project, LoveSexDrugs, which includes the singles "Personal Heaven", "Naked", "Fluids", "Disco Sleaze" and the collaboration "Do Your Thing, Babe" with Funk Leblanc.